drnic/searchcraft/README.md

 Add lightning quick search capabilities to your Rails apps without external systems like ElasticSearch.
 It's now magically simple to craft the ActiveRecord/Arel expressions we already know and love, and convert them into SQL materialized views: ready to be queried and composed with ActiveRecord.
 Everything you love about Rails, but faster.

 **What makes Rails slow for search?** Large tables, lots of joins, subqueries, missing or unused indexes, and complex queries.
+Also slow?
+Coordinating data from multiple external systems through Ruby to produce search results.

 SearchCraft makes it trivial to write and use powerful **SQL materialized views** to pre-calculate the results of your search and reporting queries.
 It's like a database index, but for complex queries.